 Computer-Based Virtual Environments, Differential Diagnosis, Medical Education, Situated Learning, Preparation for Future Learning, Problem-Solving Before Instruction

 Figure 1.
-Proposed Implementation Approach.
+Proposed Project Approach.

 Figure 2.
 Implemented CVE Platform

 Note.
 Reprinted with permission

 In the first work package, we used a problem-solving prior to direct instruction (PS-I) (Kapur & Bielaczyc, 2012; Loibl, Roll, & Rummel, 2017) vs. instruction first (I-PS) experimental design to examine the effect of problem-solving in CVEs on clinical knowledge and clinical reasoning skills isomorphic testing and transfer outcomes and evoked learning mechanisms when combined with direct video instruction in different sequences.

 In the second cohort-based study of the present project, we explored the influence of semester-long exposure to problem-solving in CVE preceding direct instruction to interactive group discussions preceding the lecture in an introductory course on performance in a successive advanced course in the medical trajectory, both related to DD.
 Using a double transfer experimental design, we compared the effects of the two teaching approaches on transfer of clinical knowledge and clinical reasoning skills, and students’ satisfaction and self-confidence in learning.

 In the third work package we took up the findings of the first work package and extended the research on the PS-I approach.
 While using the same experimental design than in work package 1, we altered the timing of provided feedback during the problem-solving phase.